Published 31 Jul 2018

 If you find that your mortgage repayments are difficult to manage, you may wish to re-mortgage and, perhaps, extend your loan over a longer period of time.
 Nowadays, there are lenders who offer mortgages that can last up to 35 years.
 A longer mortgage may mean smaller monthly repayments.

-Also, if you are an older homeowner, you may wish to look at interest-only or interest roll-up mortgages whereby you only pay interest on your loan, or not pay anything, and the loan gets repaid when they property is sold once you pass away or move to a residential care facility.
+Also, if you are an older homeowner, you may wish to look at interest-only or interest roll-up mortgages whereby you only pay interest on your loan, or not pay anything, and the loan gets repaid when the property is sold once you pass away or move to a residential care facility.

 For as long as you are a shared owner - i.e. you don't own 100% of your home - you will have to pay rent on the share that you don't own.
 In other words, if you own 25% of your property, you will have to pay your landlord (usually the housing association you bought your property from) rent on the remaining 75%.

 Your rent will be specified in your lease and it is important that you plan for this expense in your monthly budget.
-Also, you can expect the rent to increase year-on-year typically at a rate of the Retail Price Index plus 0.5%.
+Also, you can expect the rent to increase each year typically at a rate of the Retail Price Index plus 0.5%.
 You'll find details of the annual increase in the terms of your lease agreement.

 Your service charge